krzbanas/aRtsy/cran-comments.md

-## aRtsy version 0.2.2
+## aRtsy version 0.2.3
-This is a submission for aRtsy version 0.2.2.
+This is a submission for aRtsy version 0.2.3.
 In this version I have:

-* Added a new function to the package and added more arguments to several existing functions.
+* Added a new function to the package.

 ## Test environments
 * Windows install, (on github actions) R release